lldap/lldap/docs/mfa.md

 The used-code record lives **in memory in the running process**.
 It does not survive a restart and is not shared between replicas.

+### Attempt limiting

+An enrolled account gets **5 code attempts per 30-second step**.
+Once they are spent, further attempts fail with *"Too many TOTP attempts"* until the next code, whether or not the code offered is correct.
+A mistyped digit therefore costs a short wait, never a lockout, and the allowance is per account rather than global.

+Only codes that fail verification count.
+A replay is refused by the single-use record above and does not spend an attempt, so a double-submitted login does not eat the allowance.
+The counter is only ever reached after the password has been verified, so it cannot be used to lock out someone whose password the attacker does not have.

+Like the used-code record, this lives **in memory in the running process**: it resets on restart and is not shared between replicas.
+It bounds guessing rather than capping total failures, so it does not meet the NIST SP 800-63B ceiling on consecutive failed attempts — for that, rate-limit `/auth/*` at the reverse proxy or point fail2ban at the failed-verification log lines.
+Each guess also costs a full password bind, which is what limits the unthrottled rate.

 ## Resetting MFA

 | Actor | Can reset |